mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/auth.md

 gateway.{region}.{mindsphere-domain}/api/...
 ```

-You can simplify your local development by using the mindsphere <a href="../development-proxy.html">development proxy</a> when using this authorizer, just replace the gateway url with `http://localhost:7707` when instantiating this authorizer.
+You can simplify your local development by using the MindSphere <a href="../development-proxy.html">development proxy</a> when using this authorizer, just replace the gateway url with `http://localhost:7707` when instantiating this authorizer.

 ### Code Sample